gopala01/job-orchestrator/README.md

 ↘ FAILED
 ↘ CANCELLED

-State transitions are validated and persisted to Redis, ensuring correctness under retries, failures, and concurrent worker execution.
+All state transitions are validated and persisted to Redis, ensuring correctness under retries, failures, and concurrent worker execution.

-Cancellation is **cooperative**: workers periodically check job state and terminate execution early if cancellation is requested.
+Cancellation is **cooperative**: workers periodically check job state and terminate execution early if cancellation is requested, preventing unsafe or partial execution.

----

 ## API Surface